hichiaty/manminer/README.md

 This project is a Flutter application that interacts directly with the bitcoin blockchain through JSON_RPC.

-open up a bitcoin daemon and set you rpc config in `lib/utils/ENV_VARS.dart`.
+open up a bitcoin daemon and set your rpc config in `lib/utils/ENV_VARS.dart`.

 run and guess a nonce.